dxw/playbook/playbook.md

 ### Parental leave

-#### Maternity leave
+While many terms around parental leave are gendered, gender is not a factor in what leave you are entitled to.
+What matters is whether or not you are pregnant.

+#### If you're pregnant

-If you're expecting a child, you’ll probably be entitled to maternity leave and statutory maternity pay (SMP), which is funded by the government.
-They will pay you 90% of your normal salary for the first six weeks of your maternity leave.
+If you're pregnant, you’ll probably be entitled to [Statutory Maternity Leave (SML) and Statutory Maternity Pay (SMP)](https://www.gov.uk/maternity-pay-leave/leave), which is funded by the government.
+They will pay you 90% of your normal salary for the first six weeks of your leave.

-Assuming you are entitled to SMP (almost everyone is), dxw will also pay you 90% of your salary for second six weeks of your maternity leave.
+Assuming you are entitled to SMP (almost everyone is), dxw will also pay you 90% of your salary for the second six weeks of your leave.
 This contribution is called Occupational Maternity Pay (OMP).
 Taken together, this means that you’ll have twelve weeks of leave on 90% of your normal salary.